polvo/polvo/README.md

 > Of couse, you won't be able to use NodeJS core modules once inside the Browser, such as `fs`, `process`, `cluster` and so on.
-The same applies to any other module you may find, if it uses API's not available for in-browser use, you won't be able to use it.
+The same applies to any other module you may find, if it uses any API not available for in-browser use, you won't be able to use it.

 # Packaging Systems